JendyJasper/More-Recipes/README.md

-Here houses the recipe route, recipe controller, recipe migration file, and recipe model
+This is the login and signup api for the more-recipes application.